 Generally, you must keep declaration records for 6 years from the end of the accounting period they relate to, but there are some exceptions.

-Here’s step-by-step guidance to claiming Gift Aid, here's how to submit your claim online and here's a Gift Aid FAQs and common mistakes list to help you.
+Here’s the HMRC login to claim Gift Aid online and, if you need it, step-by-step guidance to submitting a Gift Aid claim, the HMRC Gift Aid spreadsheet and a Gift Aid FAQs and common mistakes list to help you.

 If you're a registered charity, but aren't yet registered with HMRC, here's my guide on how to do so.